dokutan/mouse_m908/README.md

 Other platforms are not tested, however as long as the dependencies are available there is no special reason they should not be compatible.
 If you (tried) to compile on a platform that is not listed above, please report your results so this file can be updated (and potential bugs can be fixed).

 ## Usage
 The settings are stored in a file and applied all at once (except macros, see below).
-See example.ini and keymap.md
+See examples/example_m*.ini and keymap.md

 - Apply the example configuration:
 ``
-mouse_m908 -c example.ini
+mouse_m908 -c examples/example_m908.ini
 ``
 - For any model ecept the M908, use the ``--model`` option, e.g. for the M709 ``
-mouse_m908 -c example.ini -M 709
+mouse_m908 -c examples/example_m709.ini -M 709
 ``
 - Read the configuration from the mouse and store it in config.ini:
 ``